oxen-io/session-file-server-old/README.md

 ##OAuth and sign up
-We will need to implement our own oauth server and sign up process, since we don't want users using their real App.net username and password.
+We will need to implement our own OAuth server and sign up process, since we don't want users using their real App.net username and password.

 ##Data flow